L0rd0fB0red0m/website_ethz/_physics_posts/ex-1.md

 ---

 Remember the maxwell equations?
-We'd like to use them in order to deduce the wave equation (for some potential $\phi$):
+We'd like to use them in order to deduce the wave equation (for some potential $$\phi$$):

 $$\left( \Delta - \dfrac{1}{c^2} \dfrac{\partial^n}{\partial t^n} \right) \phi = 0$$

 (with $$c^2 = (\mu_0 \epsilon_0)^{-1}$$).

-A big help will be the **Lorentz gauge-condition**, but let's first recall the full set of maxwell equations in vacuum:
+We will make use of the **Lorentz gauge-condition**, but let's first recall the full set of maxwell equations in vacuum:

 > $$\nabla \cdot \mathbf{E} = 0$$
 >